LiyangLingIntel/LiyangLingIntel.github.io/_posts/2019-01-23-How to resolve github unrelated history.md

 I have met a problem several times before.
-When we build a new repository on GitHub, the recommended  steps are
+When we build a new repository on GitHub, the official recommended  steps are

 1. Build a new empty repo on GitHub
 2. Init local git directory